 Find out the 6 other natural ingredients you shouldn’t put on your face here.

-what’s the best topical vitamin c for acne and scars?
+what’s the best topical vitamin c to heal acne and scars?

 Topical vitamin C can help promote collagen formation and fade post acne marks for smoother, clearer skin and while most skin care aisles will contain an abundance of acne fighting, age defying vitamin C creams, serums and treatments, it’s important not to be blinded by the marketing strategies of these brands.
 Yes, some of them may contain a dose of topical vitamin C but they could also contain silicones, alcohols and preservatives which can all contribute to acne and damaged skin by causing clogged pores, dryness and irritation while some preservatives have even been linked to hormone disruption!

-If you want to experiment with topical vitamin C you could try these trusted brands here and here that use the safest and most beneficial forms of vitamin C for the skin: ascorbyl palmitate and magnesuim ascorbyl phosphate.
+If you want to experiment with topical vitamin C the I highly recommend checking out this blog post where I talk about the safest and most beneficial forms of vitamin C for the skin and give a tonne of recommendations!
 Another great way to reduce scars and post acne marks is through antioxidant rich, cold-pressed Rosehip oil or Tamanu oil.
 They have both been shown to effectively eliminate wrinkles, fine lines, acne scars, sun damage and even stretch marks.
 Just a couple of drops morning and night can help regenerate your skin safely and effectively.

 vitamin c for acne and scars